amateurPotato/inference_performance_on_systems/README.md

 # inference_performance_on_systems

 # Goal:
 Our goal is to compare the inference performance of an object detection model in two different paradigms: server and serverless platforms (AWS EC2 and AWS Lambda)

+The project is divided into 3 components:
+1) ec2: contains all ec2 api files.
+2) serverless: contains lambda api files.
+3) object-detection: to be put in the same folder as the ec2/serverless folder contents.
 # Follow the following steps for EC2:
 1) Create EC2 instance (t2.small, Ubuntu AMI)
 2) Attach static IP